By: William Inboden

 As I have written previously, the Sunni-Shi’a sectarian conflict is just one of several contests convulsing the Middle East, and it is in America’s interest to see this conflict meliorated and tamped down lest it deepen the existing civil wars or convulse the entire region in a religious war.
 The execution of Sheikh Nimr, and Tehran’s counter-escalation, are major steps backward.

 What should be done?
 To begin, American policymakers need to rediscover the connection between religious freedom, stability, and security.
 Dismissing religious freedom as a mere idealistic distraction from the “core” issues driving regional conflict is to miss the big picture: Religious intolerance is one of the core issues driving the conflicts and fueling radicalization of a new generation of ji

 Maintaining close alliances and advocating for human rights improvements are hardly inimical; the United States did both with numerous authoritarian nations during the Cold War, as we encouraged the eventual democratic transitions of South Korea, Taiwan, the Philippines, Chile, El Salvador, and others.
 Today, we should reassure the Saudis of our continuing commitment to them even while vigorously pressing them (quietly if we can, publicly if we must) to curb their religious intolerance.

 William Inboden is associate professor at the LBJ School of Public Affairs and executive director of the Clements Center for History, Strategy, and Statecraft at the University of Texas-Austin.

-This piece was originally authored on September 16, 2015 for the Religious Freedom Project at Georgetown's Berkley Center for Religion, Peace, and World Affairs.
-A version of this post appears at ForeignPolicy.com.
+A version of this post appears in Shadow Government at foreignpolicy.com.
+It was originally published in this form on January 4, 2016 for the Religious Freedom Project at Georgetown’s Berkley Center for Religion, Peace, and World Affairs.